 The equipment I use is intentionally simple.
-Pushing it to its limits matters more than complexity.
+Pushing it to its limits matters more than technical complexity.

 Born 1968